-As of the Commencement Date, Weirton was the borrower under that certain Amended and Restated Loan and Security Agreement dated as of May 3, 2002 and further amended and restated on June 18, 2002 (collectively, the "Prepetition Credit Facility") with Fleet Capital Corporation, individually and as agent, Foothill Capital Corporation, individually and as syndication agent, The CIT Group/Business Credit, Inc., individually and as co-documentation agent, and Transamerica Business Capital Corporation, individually (collectively, the "Prepetition Lenders").
+As of the Commencement Date, Weirton was the borrower under that certain Amended and Restated Loan and Security Agreement dated as of May 3, 2002 and further amended and restated on June 18, 2002 (collectively, the "Prepetition Credit Facility") with Fleet Capital Corporation, individually and as agent, Foothill Capital Corporation, individually and as syndication agent, The CIT Group/Business Credit, Inc., individually and as co-documentation agent, GMAC Business Credit, LLC, individually and as co-documentation agent, and Transamerica Business Capital Corporation, individually (collectively, the "Prepetition Lenders").
 The Prepetition Credit Facility was a revolving credit facility secured by a first priority lien and security interest in, inter alia, accounts receivable and inventory of Weirton, the #9 Tandem Mill, Hot Strip Mill and Tin Assets (all as defined in the Prepetition Credit Facility).
-The Prepetition Credit Facility had a maximum availability of \$200 million, subject to defined borrowing base restrictions, and up to a \$25 million letter of credit subfacility.
+The Prepetition Credit Facility of \$200 million, subject to defined borrowing base restrictions, and up to a \$25 million letter of credit subfacility.
 On the Commencement Date, the principal amount due under the Prepetition Credit Facility was approximately \$160,551,115.93 million, including contingent liabilities under outstanding letters of credit, plus accruing interest, fees, costs and other expenses.